katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 - Click the name of the user you want to add a certificate to, in the :guilabel:`User Certificates` area
 - Click the :guilabel:`+` sign and in the :guilabel:`Create X509 Certificate` enter a certificate name in the :guilabel:`Name` field

-  * If you use the basename of your private key here, you don't need to enter ``certificate_name`` in Ansible
+  * If you use the basename of your private key here, you don't need to enter ``certificate_name`` in Assible

 - Copy and paste your X.509 certificate in the :guilabel:`Data` field.

-You can automate this by using the following Ansible task:
+You can automate this by using the following Assible task:

 .. code-block:: yaml